xushidanggroup/xushidanggroup.github.io/content/research/index.md

         **1. Combining Biology/Chemistry-Based Priors with Machine Learning**

         &emsp;&emsp;**Research Overview**

-        In the quest for groundbreaking advancements in molecular science, leveraging the synergy between biology, chemistry, and machine learning is a promising frontier.
+        &emsp;&emsp;In the quest for groundbreaking advancements in molecular science, leveraging the synergy between biology, chemistry, and machine learning is a promising frontier.
 Traditional machine learning models, particularly deep neural networks, have shown remarkable capabilities in interpolating within large datasets.
 However, their performance often diminishes when applied to novel scenarios due to a lack of inherent domain-specific knowledge.
 In the fields of biology and chemistry, we possess rich, physics-based priors—such as functional forms, symmetries, and statistical behaviors—that are grounded in well-established scientific principles.

         &emsp;&emsp;Our research aims to harness these biology and chemistry-based priors to enhance the predictive power and generalization of machine learning models.
 By embedding these strong priors into our algorithms, we can create more accurate and efficient models that simulate complex molecular interactions and dynamics.
 This approach not only bridges the gap between empirical data and theoretical models but also accelerates the discovery and optimization of new molecules and materials.